-Turn the truck on by turning the key to ON (green dot).
+Turn the truck on by turning the key clockwise to ON.
+Check that all display lights are working.

-Turn the truck off by turning the key to OFF (red dot).
+Turn the truck off by turning the key counterclockwise to OFF.

 Always turn the key off and make certain coast is off when leaving the truck.